talikagupta/Image_classification_using_CNN/README.md

 **Results**:
-* ANN had around 50% accuracy on the test set.
+* Simple Artificial Neural Network yielded 50% accuracy on the test set.
-* CNN had around 70% accuracy on the test set.
+* Convolutional Neural Network yielded 70% accuracy on the test set.